bogdantudor74/KeycloackWaffleAuthenticator/README.md

 # KeycloackWaffleAuthenticator
-Keycloack authenticator module using waffle
+Keycloack authenticator module using waffle.
+Uses SPI as per Keycloak documentation.
+The waffle usage is little altered, because of http request usage.